best-laid plans of mice and men oft(en) go astray..

 So how can you regroup, stay the course or get back on track when things go sideways?
 Here’s where to start:

 2. Reach out for support.
-Whether it’s a friend / spouse / coach / mastermind colleague — share where you’re at and get a little empathetic support so you can move out of ‘self-blaming’ fast.
-A trusted friend or expert will remind you that you’re still fully capable of create the business you want regardless of what’s transpired to date.
+Whether it’s a friend/spouse / coach/mastermind colleague — share where you’re at and get a little empathetic support so you can move out of ‘self-blaming’ fast.
+A trusted friend or expert will remind you that you’re still fully capable of creating the business you want regardless of what’s transpired to date.

 5. Recalibrate.
 It’s time to just get back on track.
 Pull out your plan, adjust accordingly – however big or small – and get moving again.
 Don’t let a distraction take out the rest of your year.
-FOCUS on your strategic priorities (we cover this in full on She Planned It) and get back at it.
+FOCUS on your strategic priorities (we cover this in full in My PRO Plan) and get back at it.
 Your work matters and your business matters.
 Get back in the game and take what you’ve learned to keep going.